top of page

 12th October 2025

 Their Bashall Barn wedding had a really cosy, relaxed feel.
 You wouldn’t guess it from the confetti aisle pictures, but directly in front of them the fog was so thick it looked like the world had been erased.
-After the ceremony, we wandered through the grounds capturing natural, unposed portraits: holding hands, laughing, sneaking off to the balcony for a quiet minute together.
+After the ceremony, we wandered through the grounds capturing natural, unposed wedding photography: holding hands, laughing, sneaking off to the balcony for a quiet minute together.
 The fog actually made everything feel peaceful and intimate.

-As a Liverpool wedding photographer, my style is always about documenting the day as it naturally unfolds.
+As a Lancashire wedding photographer, my style is always about documenting the day as it naturally unfolds.
 No stiff posing, no barking orders, just real moments.
-Bashall Barn is perfect for that approach.
+Bashall Barn in Lancashire is perfect for that approach.
 The venue has so many lovely spaces, from the ceremony room with its big windows to the rustic reception areas and the balcony that usually overlooks the valley.
 Even when the views vanish into mist, there’s still plenty to work with.

 By the time I packed up to leave, the fog had settled again and the drive down the pitch-black country lanes was… interesting.
-Imagine swirling grey mist, zero streetlights and me muttering at my sat nav like it was personally attacking me.
+Imagine swirling grey mist, zero streetlights, and me muttering at my sat nav like it was personally attacking me.
 But honestly, totally worth it.
-Nicci and Todd’s day was gorgeous in a quiet, understated way and the fog turned it into something really unique.
+Nicci and Todd’s day was gorgeous in a quiet, understated way, and the fog turned it into something really unique.

 What did Nicci and Todd say about their wedding photography experience?